 So, we can create bio-energy by using the following processes:

 Combustion is the most common process8.
 A biomass power plant will burn agricultural waste and other waste.
 As it uses heat, it converts the source into energy using combustion or gasification.
 We can burn the waste to heat water before the steam spins turbines.
 This process uses excess air to create heat.
-The first part of the process involves the creation of vapours that can combust from the biomass.
+The first part of the process involves the creation of vapors that can combust from the biomass.
 These will then burn like flames.
 The residual material, which is often charcoal is then burnt while a forced-air supply helps to create more heat.
-The gases then pass through a heat exchanger where they produce steam, hot air or hot water.
+The gases then pass through a heat exchanger where they produce steam, hot air, or hot water.

 Biomass gives off gas naturally when it rots.
 When this occurs in the open, it releases methane which can cause more harm than carbon dioxide.
 However, if we store the biomass in sealed tanks, they prevent the gases from entering the atmosphere.
 We can then extract it allowing us to burn it.
 This leaves us with water and carbon dioxide which is better for the environment.

 Gasification is a thermal process whereby it converts plant matter into several gases that are combustible.
-These gases are hydrogen, carbon monoxide, methane and ethylene.
+These gases are hydrogen, carbon monoxide, methane, and ethylene.
 Using direct or indirect heating and a reduction in the supply of oxygen, the biomass creates gases that can then be burnt.

 This uses an almost natural process.
 This process uses microorganisms to break down biomass.
 As a result, it produces gas that consists of methane and carbon dioxide.